pravega/pravega/documentation/src/docs/controller-service.md

 - _Cache properties of a Stream in the Stream object_.

+#### Operation Context
-- **Operation Context**: At the start of any new operation, we create a context for this operation.
+ At the start of any new operation, we create a context for this operation.
 The creation of a new operation context invalidates the cached entities for a Stream and each entity is lazily retrieved from the store whenever requested.
 If a value is updated during the course of the operation, it is again invalidated in the cache so that other concurrent read/update operations on the Stream get the new value for their subsequent steps.